Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 - Whirlpool AeroCar

-- Niagara Parks Power Station at Night: Currents Light Show
+- Niagara Parks Power Station Self-Guided Admission (day or night)

 Important note: Niagara City Cruises (the boat ride to the base of the Horseshoe Falls) is NOT included in any pass.
 It must be purchased separately as does the Zipline to the Falls which we did on our trip.